Open to opportunities Hi, I'm Ben Schippers

 Feature requests submitted 23

-Seats added post-support 94,000
+Seats added by engaged customers 94,000

 Self-help success 47%